August 5, 2016

 - Do your sensitive surfing on your mobile.
 If you’ve got to access your banking app, for instance, use your data plan and access that app off Wifi.
 Period.

 - Tether to 4G/LTE.
 Use your own hotspot if in doubt.
 This allows you to get your laptop online without worrying about compromise.

 - Never use plaintext authentication.
 What’s plaintext auth?
 When you connect to HTTP, FTP, Telnet, POP3, SMTP, LDAP, or VNC, you’re connecting across unencrypted servers.
 It’s assumed that when you’re connecting to these types of servers, that your setting is already secure and your access has already been validated.
 As such, you should only visit sites like this while at home – or you should be sure that you’re not accessing any sites that require a login or that transmit potentially identifiable information about your traffic.
 To know you’re secure, check for an HTTPS or SFTP setting.

 - Use Two Factor Authentication for your cherished data.
 Find out if a website supports 2FA by searching for it here.
 This means that even if your Wifi is compromised and someone is monitoring your traffic, they’ll only have one piece of the access puzzle.

 - Buy your own anonymous VPN plan.
 This is the most serious way to protect yourself while using any Wifi and can actually remove the need to be concerned about the other options listed above.
 When using an Anonymous VPN, you will encrypt all of your traffic, even if visiting insecure sites on questionable networks.
 You’ve got to do your research and trust your VPN provider.
-This is the one I use.
+Read our review of Cyberghost VPN.

 How to Provide Wi-fi Security for Visitors